 Mystic Krewe of Mardi Paws

-Held one week AFTER Mardi Gras, dogs sashay in costume along the Mandeville lakefront in this fun parade that raises funds for area animal agencies.
-This year's theme is Under the Big Top: Benefit for Ian Somerhalder Foundation.
+Held one week AFTER Mardi Gras, dogs sashay in costume along the Mandeville lakefront in this fun parade that raises funds for animal care agency, the Ian Somerhalder Foundation.
+This year’s theme: “Fables, Fairy Tales and Nursery Rhymes.”
+Founded in 1999.

 The Krewe of Push Mow in Abita Springs features homemade floats, many based on lawn equipment, decorated to humorous themes (“What’s that Smell?” was a past favorite).
 The floats take a funky and rousing cruise through the heart of Abita.
-Also extra fun: Covington’s St. John Fools of Misrule procession and Slidell’s Krewe of Mona Lisa & Moonpie.
+Also extra fun: bookending the festivities are Covington’s St. John Fools of Misrule procession, and Slidell’s Krewe of Mona Lisa & Moonpie, weeks later.

 St. John Fools of Misrule